 Also, our fantastic Ormond Room is a fully equipped performance space for recording or performing original songs or covers.
 Writing and performing music is at the heart of what we do throughout the courses here.

-You will be continually assessed on a Pass or Fail basis on the first 7 units.
-The final unit 8 will be graded on a Pass, Merit, Distinction level.
+You will be continually assessed on a Pass or Fail basis on units 1 – 7.
+The final Unit 8 will be graded on a Pass, Merit, Distinction level.
 The work towards your final unit will begin towards the end of term 1 in Year 2.
 Much of the work is practical in nature but written assignments and presentations are required to support this.
 There is a big emphasis on research and is excellent preparation for university, as the qualification is assessed more like a degree than an A Level.
 There is no final examination.

 There may be additional costs for promoting live events that you will be taking part in.

-University, performer, technician, promoter, venue manager, live sound engineer, songwriter, composer, music producer, studio engineer, musicologist, music therapist, peripatetic teacher, classroom teacher.
+On completion of this course you could go onto University to study music further.
+You could also progress to become a performer, technician, promoter, venue manager, live sound engineer, songwriter, composer, music producer, studio engineer, musicologist, music therapist, peripatetic teacher or classroom teacher.

 We have a range of former students that are working within the music industry, as such, we are able to offer students that study with us, unparalleled access through guest lecturers and work experience opportunities.
 These include performing at or crew work at the Victorious Festival in Portsmouth, via Ben Mills and Andy Marsh, two former students who run the festival.
 Also, Tom Cattermole, who works within one of the biggest music agencies in the country, Tailored Entertainments.
 As well as Dave Orton, a professional composer who writes music for video games, recently he has worked on Guitar Hero Live.